FreddyJS/Ricart-Agrawala-Algorithm/README.md

 # Ricart-Agrawala-Algorithm
-C implementation of the Ricart-Agrawala algorithm
+C implementation of the Ricart-Agrawala tickets algorithm